Evalyne-Mulandi/Evalyne-Mulandi/README.md

 - 👋 Hi, I’m @Evalyne Mulandi
-- 👀 I’m interested in ...web development and cloud computing
+- 👀 I’m interested in ...web development and software development
-- 🌱 I’m currently learning ...web development with python
+- 🌱 I’m currently learning ...web development with Vue.js and tailwindcss
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...